yaweige/mixture-beta-model-fit/code/organized code/README.txt

 The application section in writeup

 # 6. changing_size.R (under updating)
-The changing size/ sample size/sensitivity section in the writeup
+The changing size/sample size/sensitivity section in the writeup